rpi-mps/Start-Here/README.md

 **Getting Started**

 This course supports Linux, Mac, and Windows, and provided within these repositories are two development environments for each.
-The first is an Eclipse-based IDE ("SysytemWorkbench for STM32") with a built-in step-by-step debugger and all the bulk that comes with Eclipse-based IDEs.
+The first is an Eclipse-based IDE ("SystemWorkbench for STM32") with a built-in step-by-step debugger and all the bulk that comes with Eclipse-based IDEs.
 The second is a custom built, scripts-based system that was made by stripping down STM32 Workbench into simple "Compile," "Upload," and "Cleanup" scripts.
 The scripts system is meant for those who prefer a minimalistic environment and using their own IDE, e.g. vim or Atom, but it does not have a live debugger.
 Depending on the environment desired, you only need the contents of a subset of the repositories hosted here.

 The repositories needed for each development environment are listed below: